eslachance/enmap-docs/examples/moderation-action-logs.md

 });
 ```

-We of course need to have some properties in there, and this will be done using ensure\(\).
-This is very similar to our Points system, and it can be done on user join \(guildMemberAdd\) and/or in the message event.
-Both would be fine:
+We of course need to have some properties in there, and this will be done using ensure().
+This is very similar to our Points system, and it can be done on user join (guildMemberAdd) and/or in the message event.
+Both would be fine:&#x20;

 ```javascript
 client.userProfiles.ensure(message.author.id, {